f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab2.rst

 specific error code.

 For this next step, we will make changes to both Node and TCL to create the error communication between Node and TMM.
+Perform code step 3a and 3b on the workspace.
 This is what the Node method and the TCL *HTTP\_REQUEST\_DATA* event should look like after you make the changes:

 **Code Step 3 Node.js**